eevgeniy86/cataloger-of-walking-routes/README.md

 ## Introduction
 This is my first java/SpringBoot training project.
 The creation of this project does not set any financial goals and does not offer innovative solutions to existing technical problems.
 My primary goal when working on this project is to gain practical experience in java and learn more about this programming language and related libraries and frameworks.

-Nevertheless, this project has a defined scope of the desired functionality, which I try to adhere to.
-During my work, I maintain a backlog and documentation of the solutions being developed.
-Below is a description of the project and its current status, as well as plans for further development.
+Nevertheless, here is the scope of desired functionality, which I try to adhere to.
+During my work, I maintain a backlog and documentation, trying to fix the developed functionality and future plans.

-On release I would like to see a service that could potentially be deployed on a server and hosting for using it over the Internet.
+On "release" I would like to see a service that could potentially be deployed on a server and hosting for using it over the Internet.

 I realize that, at least in its current form, the project can hardly be of practical interest to anyone but me, but nevertheless, I would be grateful for any constructive comments and suggestions.